eklee151/Adverse-Childhood-Experiences/README.md

 ## Eboni Lee, DSIR-824

 # Executive Summary
 Adverse Childhood Experiences (ACEs) are defined by the Children's Bureau as "traumatic events occurring before the age of 18".
-They can be categorized as abuse, household challenges and neglect.
+They can be categorized into abuse, household challenges and neglect.
+Their importance lies in the fact that they have been linked to a decreased lifespan, mental illness, decreased opportunities, chronic diseases, etc. Essentially, they can affect every aspect of someone's adult life negatively.
+It is noteworthy to say that they are preventable, when resources are allocated appropriately.

 ## Problem Statement
 Can Adverse Childhood Experiences (ACEs) be used to predict future behavior and outcomes?